 Counties administer the California Children's Services programs on behalf of the State.
-Recent implementation of the Whole Child Model within County Organized Health Systems (COHS) counties, moved service authorization and case management services to local managed care plans.
-Under the Whole Child Model, counties also are still responsible for determination of residential, medical, and financial eligibility for the program.
-Counties also provide Medical Therapy Program services for California Children's Services children, and retain a share of cost for services to non-Medi-Cal children.
+Recent-implementation of the Whole Child Model provide diagnosis and some case management services, in conjunction-within County Organized Health Systems (COHS) counties, moved service authorization and case management services to local managed care plans. where they exist under the Whole Child Model (WCM), to more than 200,000 children enrolled in the California Children's Services (CCS) program, whether they are in Medi-Cal or the CCS-Only program.
+Under the Whole Child ModelWCM, counties also are still responsible for determination of residential, medical, and financial eligibility for the program.
+Counties may also provide Medical Therapy Program (MTP) services for both California Children's Services children and special education students, and retain a share of cost for services to non-Medi-Cal children.

-- Maximum federal and state matching funds for The California Children's Services program must continue to avoid the shifting of costs to counties.
-Counties cannot continue to bear the rapidly increasing costs associated with both program growth and eroding state support. - 2) Counties also support efforts to test alternative models of care under pilot programs. - 3) As counties shift towards the Whole Child Model, counties seek to ensure these high-need patients continue to receive timely access to quality care, there are no disruptions in care, and there is an adequate plan for employee transition.
+- Maximum federal and state matching funds for The California Children's Services program services must continue in order to avoid the shifting of costs to counties.
+Counties cannot continue to bear the rapidly increasing costs associated with both program growth and eroding state support. - Counties also support efforts to test alternative models of care under CCS-pilot programs.s in the 2010 Medicaid Waiver and subsequent waivers. - 3) As counties shift towards the Whole Child Model, counties seek to ensure these high-need patients continue to receive timely access to quality care, there are no disruptions in care, and there is an adequate plan for employee transition.